-Representatives from DUAL go to many conferences and industry events each year, the value of meeting with fellow professionals is not lost on the leaders here.
-However, a tradeshow represents a substantial financial and time investment, between the price of travel, food per diems, registration and booth giveaways the cost of a tradeshow can really add up.
+Representatives from DUAL go to many conferences and industry events every year; the value of meeting with fellow professionals is not lost on the leaders here.
+However, a tradeshow represents a substantial financial and time investment.
+Between the price of travel, meals, registration, and booth giveaways, the cost of a tradeshow can really add up.

 If you’re heading to an event like FSLA, WSIA, or PLUS, you need to make sure you’re utilizing every avenue to get the best return on investment for your efforts.
-From our experience going to tradeshows and being active in the underwriting field, here are a few tips to write the best insurance follow up email.
+From our experience going to tradeshows and being active in the industry, here are a few tips to write the best insurance event follow up email.